gedre/warningsng-exporter-for-matlab/README.md

 ## Installation

-Released packages are available in the [releases](releases) folder as MATLAB toolbox package files.
-To install after download, open MATLAB, navigate to the .mltbx file and double-click on it.
-The toolbox is installed and shows up in the Add-On manager.
+See the GitHub [releases](https://github.com/gedre/warningsng-exporter-for-matlab/releases) for available MATLAB toolbox package files.
+To install a package after download, open MATLAB, navigate to the mltbx file and double-click on it.
+The toolbox is installed and shows up in MATLAB's Add-On Manager.

 ## Structure

-The exporter defines two classes, ```Report``` and ```Issue```, within the namespace ```WarningsNG```.
-The ```WarningsNG.Issue``` class represents individual issues in the [WarningNG issue data model](https://github.com/jenkinsci/analysis-model/blob/master/src/main/java/edu/hm/hafner/analysis/Issue.java).
+The exporter defines two classes, `Report` and `Issue`, within the namespace `WarningsNG`.
+The `WarningsNG.Issue` class represents individual issues in the [WarningNG issue data model](https://github.com/jenkinsci/analysis-model/blob/master/src/main/java/edu/hm/hafner/analysis/Issue.java).
-The ```WarningsNG.Report``` class collects of WarningsNG issues and provides the translation of the issues into the native WarningsNG XML file.
+The `WarningsNG.Report` class collects of WarningsNG issues and provides the translation of the issues into the native WarningsNG XML file.

 ## Examples